majgis/change-log/README.md

 ## API

-Exeucte without arguments to view a list of command arguments and options
+Execute without arguments to view a list of command arguments and options

     change-log